liuguoyou/MobileSAM-pytorch/README.md

 e.g., after downloading ```sa_000000.tar```, we unzipped the file into the file folder ```sa_000000```, we can run ```python preprocess.py --dataset_dir sa_000000``` to pre-process the data to generate features' ```.npy``` file.
 In our experiments, we downloaded 2% SA-1B dataset as our training set (from ```sa_000000``` to ```sa_000019```) and another 0.1% as our validation set (```sa_000020```).

+### distillation process

-Distill the knowledge from SAM:
+We can distill the knowledge from SAM to our MobileSAM using the following command:

 ```
 CUDA_VISIBLE_DEVICES=0,1,2,3 python -m torch.distributed.launch --nproc_per_node=4 train.py --optim <optimizer> --learning_rate <lr> --weight_decay <wd> --work_dir <work_dir>